 - If you have a chimney, rub your hands in the soot and hold the glass of milk you leave out for Santa Claus and leave bits of soot all around the table to make it look like Santa was really there.

 - Takes a bit of preparation but you will love the look on their faces – Using your video camera you can film Santa Claus (your hubby) caught in action.
 Set the scene… Film your hubby dressed in normal clothes, he hears a noise downstairs (jingle, ho ho ho kind of noise), then say he is going to see what it is.
 You record your hubby running down the stairs.
 (Hubby transforms backstage) Turn on the video camera again, this time you catch Santa in the lounge filling up the stocking, eating the biscuit, drinking the milk, putting out the presents and then Santa hears a noise and disappears.
 Will take a little bit of editing but you can use glitter, snow, lights on/off and all you hear is “Merry Christmas Ho Ho Ho” on the video … The kids will be so amazed to see you caught Santa on tape in their house!!
 And as you are both on the video it can’t possibly be either of you!!

 - Ask a friend or family member to dress up like Santa and at some point during Christmas eve, let him run past a window while the kids are watching a movie.

 - While everyone is sitting at the table for dinner, you can organise a special surprise for your child, a phone call from Santa.
 (Telephone Mate only charge £1 for this service).
 If everyone is sitting at the table, it must be true!

 - Of course don’t forget the traditional bits that make Christmas magical on its own, all the decorations, Christmas tree, delicious food, lots of presents and extra special quality time with all your family and friends.

-We would love to hear what you got up too, so please share your Bonfire experiences and Christmas ideas with us too …
+We would love to hear what you got up too, so please share your Bonfire Night experiences and Christmas ideas with us too …